griffintucker/jigdoo/README.md

-jigdoo does a jig, without the jag
+jigdoo can do a jig, without the jag

 optimised replacement of jigdo